Why Parks Matter

-Arielle Himelbloom interned for the Anchorage Park Foundation’s Health on Trails Program in Spring of 2021 as part of the University of Alaska Anchorage Health Sciences Honors Program.
+Arielle Himelbloom interned for the Anchorage Park Foundation’s in Spring of 2021 as part of the University of Alaska Anchorage Health Sciences Honors Program.
 Her project was to develop pathways to engage with the Moose Loop in segments so users can relate to the Moose identity without requiring them to complete the route in one traverse.

 Indigenous Place Making Movement